hackforla/peopledepot/docs/contributing/dev_environment.md

 - [Get started with Docker](https://docs.docker.com/get-started/)

+### Install pre-commit

+This will check your changes for common problems.

+See the [Pre-commit page](tools/pre-commit.md) for installation instructions.

+For consistency, an automated bot will perform the same checks on the repository side when you open a pull request.

 ## Fork the repository

 You can fork the hackforla/peopledepot repository by clicking <a href="https://github.com/hackforla/peopledepot/fork"> <button> <img src="https://user-images.githubusercontent.com/17777237/54873012-40fa5b00-4dd6-11e9-98e0-cc436426c720.png" width="8px"> Fork</button></a>